mmcintyre1/its-my-notes/notes/business_books/inspired.md

 - **customer interviews**
 - **concierge test** - do the customers job for them to get a feel for what it's like
 - **customer misbehavior** - monitor what the customer _wants_ to do outside of typical behavior
-- **hcak days** - either directed or undirected, but useful for developer ideas
+- **hack days** - either directed or undirected, but useful for developer ideas

 #### discovery prototyping
 - many different forms of prototypes, different characteristics suited for different things